Array#zip

 What does zip do?

-zip combines two or more arrays element-by-element, producing an array of tuples.
+zip combines two or more arrays element-by-element, producing a collection of tuples.
 Each tuple contains one element from each input array at the same index position.

 Array#zip is defined on the Array class, but the implementation lives in Enumerable#zip.
 Array includes Enumerable, so Array inherits it.
 The behaviour is identical whether you call it on an Array or any other Enumerable.